weekplan/www/_posts/2018-11-09-week-plan-introduces-new-layout-for-planner-module.md

 tags: []

 ---
-Since day one, Week Plan has always been about making you — our valued customers —  more effective.
+Since day one, Week Plan has always been about making you more effective.

-Week Plan has gone through a lot of modifications with the goal of helping you work on the right things, instead of just doing things right.
+Week Plan has gone through a lot of improvements with the goal of helping you work on the right things, instead of just doing things right.

 That's why our engineers are working hard to deliver the best prioritization software there is for busy entrepreneurs, managers, professionals, and teams.

 Following the re-launching of our mobile apps for [Android](https://weekplan.net/week-plan-releases-faster-android-app/) and [iOS](https://weekplan.net/introducing-the-new-week-plan-app-for-ios/), and after spending countless hours listening to your feedback, we've made some major changes to the layout of Week Plan.

-## New Schedule Section for Weekly Planning
+## The new layout

 ![](/assets/images/uploads/schedule-section.png)

-One of the major changes we introduced to version 2.127.3 is the **Schedule** section that now houses the planner.
+One of the major changes we introduced to version 2.127.3 is the split of the planner into two different views and moving the high impact tasks into the sidebar.

+## Why?

+Many people are asking why?
+Why change what is not broken?

 Previously, you only had the main **Planner** module for everything, including **High-Impact Tasks** and **Boards**.
-Now, we've added the **Schedule** section and removed the **High-Impact Tasks** and **Boards** (more on these later).

-So why introduce the **Schedule** section and remove the **HITs** and **Boards**?
-Well, we want you to see all your tasks — in one view — without having to scroll down for other details such as your **High-Impact Tasks** and **Lists**.

-When you open the **Planner**, you'll easily get a clear view of what you need to accomplish.

-Additionally, we made the timelines visible for the weekly and daily views.
-This way, you can clearly see the time of your tasks.
+Many people including new users were feeling overwhelmed by the amount of information on one page.

+Also dragging tasks from the board to the schedule wasn't easy.
+It involved a lot of scrolling.

+And finally, the **High Impact Tasks** were lost under the fold.

+We believe the High Impact Tasks is the core of Week Plan.
+If you complete 100% of your High Impact Tasks each week, we have done our job.

+Now, dragging tasks to the schedule is very easy, because the timeline is always visible.

 ![](/assets/images/uploads/timeline.png)

 Just drag your tasks to the timeline and voila!

-## Plan of the Week Section for Your High Impact Tasks
+## Plan of the Week

 ![](/assets/images/uploads/plan-of-week.png)